Noise reduction in qubit readout with a two-mode squeezed interferometer: Supplementary Information

+When the measurement is strong, the qubit is then projected to $+z$ direction for positive $I_m$ values and $-z$ direction for negative $I_m$ values.
+The oscillations in $\langle X \rangle_c$ and $\langle Y \rangle_c$ (where the $z$ back-action is weak), are still visible very near $I_m=0$ but are both very improbable (hence nearly being pinched off by our chosen cutoff in the graphs) and very quickly varying which will be almost impossible to detect in a practical lossy environment with a reasonable number of repetitions of the protocol.
+Note that we have set a relatively `weak' projective measurement to make this effect more visible.

-Here ($\bar{I}_m$, $\bar{Q}_m$) and $\sigma$ are the center and standard deviation of the outcome distributions of the weak measurement and $\eta$ is the quantum efficiency of the system.
-Data shown in Fig.~\ref{fig: Quantum efficiency} are line cuts of the $x$ and $y$ tomography data along $I_m = 0$, where there is no $z$ back-action.
+Fig.~\ref{fig:Science protocol}(a) shows the data of the qubit state tomography for weak measurements with coherent light (top row).
+This result is similar to what we get from the theoretical model in Fig.~\ref{fig:weak measurement result}(b) but with less contrast which is due to the finite measurement efficiency of the system.
+Data shown in Fig.~\ref{fig:Quantum efficiency} are line cuts of the $x$ and $y$ tomography data along $I_m = 0$, where there is no $z$ back-action.
 Oscillation in $\expval{x}_c$ and $\expval{y}_c$ shows the stochastic phase back action.
-By fitting the line cuts shown in Fig.~\ref{fig: Quantum efficiency} with the above formulae, we obtained the overall efficiency for different readout methods reported in the paper by comparing the frequency and amplitude of the oscillations.
+By fitting the back-action data of a weak measurement to the theory model given in Eq.~\ref{Eq:backactionX}, \ref{Eq:backactionY} and \ref{Eq:backactionZ}, we obtained the overall efficiency for the measurement reported in the paper by comparing the frequency and amplitude of the oscillations.

 For TMSL High and Low matched readout, we can use this protocol to probe the measurement back-action.
 While we lack a full theory for this back-action, we are encouraged by the overall outcomes resemblance to `CS+PP with altered noise'.
-Indeed, in Fig.~\ref{fig: Science_protocol}(b), (c) we see a close resemblance of the data to CS + PP readout.
-To compensate for the varying SNR/histogram separation in these three cases, the strength of the cavity drive is varied such that the separation of the two states in the histograms is the same, so that $\bar{I}_m/\sigma$ match.
-This should result in a semi-classical $z$ back-action which is indistinguishable for all three case.
-As in shown in Fig.~\ref{fig: Tomo_Z} in which we plot a line cut of $\langle z \rangle_c$ through $Q_m=-4$, this is indeed the case.
+Indeed, in Fig.~\ref{fig:Science protocol}(b), (c) we see a close resemblance of the data to CS + PP readout.
+The strength of the cavity drive is varied such that the separation of the two states in the histograms is the same, so that $\bar{I}_m/\sigma$ match.
+This should result in a $z$ back-action which is indistinguishable for all three case.
+As shown in Fig.~\ref{fig:Tomo_Z} in which we plot a line cut of $\langle z \rangle_c$ through $Q_m=-4$, this is indeed the case.
 Given that the data do not vary with $Q_m$, we could also have averaged all data along $Q_m$ to achieve a similar result.
 However, the $x$ and $y$ back-action, although similar in form, show very different apparent strength and efficiency, as discussed in the main text.